Nadiuska

 Roswithka Bertasha Smid Honczar (born January 19, 1952) is a former German model and actress who became a well-known celebrity in Spain during the 1970s, under the stage name Nadiuska.

 Biography

-Born in 1952 in Schierling to a Polish mother and a Russian father, both Jewish, she moved to Barcelona in 1971 and her career rapidly took off.
+Born in 1952 in Schierling to a Polish mother and a Russian father, both Jewish, Nadiuska moved to Barcelona in 1971 and her career rapidly took off.
 She appeared in a number of sex comedies over the next decade, and appeared nude in Playboy magazine.
 She played Conan's mother in the 1982 Arnold Schwarzenegger film Conan the Barbarian.
 She co-starred with Spanish horror star Paul Naschy in his science fiction film The People Who Own The Dark.
 Years later she was committed to a psychiatric ward with schizophrenia.